sarkhan69/myAopLogging/README.md

 - or use it for classes @Component

 in the directory there is an example of a compiled file for integration into projects on the 15th JAVA version

+P.S. and don't forget about @ToString in your models, dto, entity etc...